-As you probably know by now, I’m always trying to find ways to get more homemade stock into our meals – they are chock full of minerals, which most of us are in dire need of.
-(Read more about the benefits of homemade stock.)
+As you probably know by now, I’m always trying to find ways to get more homemade broth into our meals – read more about the benefits of homemade broth.

 - Sea salt & pepper and other herbs as desired

-- Optional: peas, corn, asparagus or carrots chopped small (I used frozen), whatever you’d like
+- Optional: peas, corn, asparagus or carrots chopped small, whatever you’d like

-- Sometimes I'll add some real cream (never buy ultra-pasteurized) to make it extra dreamy
+- Sometimes I'll add some real cream (never ultra-pasteurized) to make it extra dreamy

 In a medium saucepan, combine the stock, chicken, and rice.
 (You can add a little more rice if you’d like less liquid in the final product, but we like there to be some liquid leftover when it’s done cooking – it soaks up a lot.
 Even by the time I took the above picture, most of the liquid had been absorbed.)
 Bring to a boil, stir once, turn the heat down to low, then cover and don’t peek for about 50 minutes.
 Taste to see if the rice is done, and continue cooking until it’s just right.
 Add plenty of sea salt and pepper to your taste – this step is key – get this right and everyone will love it.
 If you like it “confetti style”, add some chopped veggies and cook ‘til tender.

 - Have you seen this pudding post?
 Comparing “Jello” pudding to organic pudding.

 Meal Planning Help!